Build a Multi-Language Dynamic Website with Laravel Localization

 php artisan lang:publish

 Once this is done, we will have a 'lang\en' folder in the project root.
 Laravel provides translation files for English(en) by default.
-If we add another language, we should create a folder with the name as the language code under the 'lang' directory.
+If we add another language, we need to create a folder with the name as the language code under the 'lang' directory.
 For example, if we add French (fr), we should have a folder 'lang\fr' and all the translation files related to French should be placed under it.

 The application's default language is set in config\app.php file.
 There you will see the Localization parameters as given below: